kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Yes.
 After adding metadata and removing sensitive fields.
 * Is the data backed up in a second location?
 If so, please provide the path to the backup location:
 CUBIC: /cbica/projects/GRMPY/project/backup
-and data before ASL is added in is in /cbica/projects/GRMPY/project/curation/backup_without_asl data after ASL was added in before editing sidecars and other asl data/ perf directories: /cbica/projects/GRMPY/project/curation/backup_with_asl

 ### Curation Process